ebird/ebirdst/docs/articles/product-changelog.md

 #### Ensemble

-- CHANGED: The residual confounding adjustment is now a spatially​explicit adjustment, calculated and applied separately for each pixel.
-Regions, Years, and Seasons
+- CHANGED: The residual confounding adjustment is now a spatially explicit adjustment, calculated and applied separately for each pixel.
+- Regions, Years, and Seasons
   - CHANGED: Trends regions now have variable start years, with all trends now being run for a shorter time series, to ensure all years in the time series have sufficient data to model trends.
 For example, North American trends will now start in 2012 rather than 2007.
 - CHANGED: Seasonal dates for Trends are now identical to Status seasonal dates.
 - CHANGED: For species with trends estimated for a season crossing the